michael-angerer/michael-angerer.github.io/_posts/2021-09-10-esp32-pico-d4-minimal-pcb.markdown

    <img src="/assets/img/minimal-esp32-pcb/esp32-pico-d4-schematic.png" width="80%"/>
 </p>

-Getting the ESP32-Pico-D4 to run is surprisingly simple: You need to connect 3.3V (VCC) to the proper input pins (1, 3, 4) and ground (GND) to the plane on the bottom of the chip.
+Getting the ESP32-Pico-D4 to run is surprisingly simple: You need to connect 3.3V (VCC) to the proper input pins (1, 3, 4, 37, [Optional: 19, 26]) and ground (GND) to the plane on the bottom of the chip.
 The best way to connect GND is to create multiple <a href="https://en.wikipedia.org/wiki/Via_(electronics)">vias</a> below the chip, which also helps with thermal conduction.
 If you now apply 3.3V to pin 9 (EN), the ESP32 will boot up.

 ## How to Programm your Board